x

 The EY Foundation Partnership

-As part of their #NextGen initiative, the Security Institute has partnered with the EY Foundation, a social mobility charity which seeks to break down barriers to employment for less advantaged young people.
-The Security Institute and the EY Foundation are striving to combine their relevant industry experience, for the benefit of both young people and the security industry at large.
+In 2021 as part of their #NextGen initiative, the Security Institute partnered with the EY Foundation, a social mobility charity which seeks to break down barriers to employment for less advantaged young people.
+The Security Institute and the EY Foundation combine their industry experience for the benefit of young people and the security industry at large.

-‘Secure Futures’ is a 9-month employability programme, which will be completed by thirty 16-18-year-olds from low-income backgrounds that are considering a career within the security industry.
+‘Secure Futures’ is a 9-month employability programme, aimed at 16-18-year-olds from low-income backgrounds who are considering a career within the security industry.
 The programme is specifically designed for the sector and will include relevant skills training, professional mentoring and paid work experience.
-Experienced security professionals will help co-develop and co-deliver each stage of the programme, ensuring that participants gain the most out of the opportunity.
+Experienced security professionals will help co-develop and co-deliver each stage of the programme, ensuring that participants gain the most out of such a wonderful opportunity.

-Admiral Lord West of Spithead, the former UK Security Minister, has endorsed these programmes:
+Admiral Lord West of Spithead, the former UK Security Minister, also endorsed the programme stating:

 “The Secure Futures programme engages with disadvantaged young people, to provide employability skills, structured insights into the variety of careers across the security sector and nine months of mentoring.
 The partnership has also developed a ‘National Security Challenge’, to set 300 young people a security dilemma.
 In teams they pitch their solution, to a panel of security experts, who elect a winner.
 I am proud to endorse these exciting and innovative programmes, which I believe will benefit the UK security sector”.

-To support and get involved in the 2023 programme please email Jade Lapper
+To support and get involved in the 2023 programme please email:angela@security-institute.org

 Find more info HERE